 All staff will read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.

-All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance. .
+All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
+The DSL, holds a copy of the declaration that staff have read and understood the guidance.